-The Campaign Finance and Public Disclosure Board held thirteen scheduled meetings during the fiscal year.
+The Campaign Finance and Public Disclosure Board held nine scheduled meetings during the fiscal year.
+All nine meetings in the fiscal year were conducted remotely because of the pandemic.
 Minutes of Board meetings are published on the Board's website.